Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 pushing the image to an accessible Docker registry, or pushing the image individually to all hosts.
 If using a private Docker registry, refer to the Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

+## Basic Setup

+This tutorial walks through a basic Alluxio setup on Kubernetes.

 ### Clone the Alluxio repo